What is Rolling Admission?

 Don't forget to demonstrate interest

-If you apply to a college with rolling admissions, it's a good idea to visit the campus, our expert Lazowski explained.
+Our expert Lazowski explained that if you apply to a college with rolling admissions, it's a good idea to visit the campus.
 It shows admissions counselors that you're serious about attending the school and sets you apart from other applicants.

 Visiting the campus is just one way of demonstrating interest, which we've discussed before.
 "The more interest you show in the school, the more likely you are to get in," Lazowski said.
 "Schools are going to take chances on students who come to visit."